 Dr. Bertagnolli received her undergraduate degree from Princeton University and her medical degree from the University of Utah College of Medicine; she performed her residency at Brigham and Women’s Hospital.

-Howard "Skip" Burris III, MD, FACP, FASCO serves as president and chief medical officer of Sarah Cannon, as well as the executive director, drug development for the research institute.
+Howard A. "Skip" Burris III, MD, FASCO, FACP serves as president and chief medical officer of Sarah Cannon, as well as the executive director, drug development for the research institute.
 He is an associate of Tennessee Oncology, PLLC, where he practices medical oncology.

-Since joining ASCO in 1991, Dr. Burris has been elected and served as a member of the ASCO Board of Directors (2006-2009) as well as Chair of the Nominating Committee (2012-2013), and he currently serves on the Board of ASCO’s Conquer Cancer Foundation.
-His committee memberships have included service on Cancer Research, Education, Scientific Program, Research Community Forum, Ethics, Audit, and Sponsorship Committees.
+Dr. Burris will serve as the elected president of ASCO in 2019-2020.
+He also currently serves on the Board of ASCO’s Conquer Cancer Foundation.
 Additionally in 2014, Dr. Burris was selected by his peers as a Giant of Cancer Care for his achievements in drug development.

 Dr. Burris completed his undergraduate education at the United States Military Academy at West Point, his medical degree at the University of South Alabama, and his internal medicine residency and oncology fellowship at Brooke Army Medical Center in San Antonio.
 While in Texas, he also served as the Director of Clinical Research at The Institute for Drug Development of the Cancer Therapy and Research Center and The University of Texas Health Science Center.
 He attained the rank of lieutenant colonel in the US Army, and among his decorations, he was awarded a Meritorious Service Medal with oak leaf cluster for his service in Operation Joint Endeavor.